-Today we learn everything there is to know about the EQ function and how to use it during a mix.
-This is super important and needs to be learned by every single DJ on the planet to get a clean mix!
+Today we’ll learn everything there is to know about the EQ function and how to use it during a mix.
+This is essential to getting a clean mix and a needed skill!

 The EQ function on your mixer/software can have a number of uses that will improve your mixing.
 DJ EQ mixing is a super important discipline and should be learned by all DJ’s.
 On top of improving your mixing, correctly using the EQ can also save you from a hefty bill.

 Have you ever been to a club and heard speakers distorting?
 Or maybe you found it hard to hear the lyrics of a song over the bass?
 This is likely a problem with the DJ’s EQ settings.
 And it’s possible that particular DJ was ignoring warning signals on his/her mixer, known as clipping.